Continuing Education Activity

 Immunophenotyping is helpful in differentiation.

-Erstwhile mucinous bronchioloalveolar carcinomas, however, are more frequently K ras mutation-positive (reported at 75%) with low expression of EGFR mutation.
-They are, therefore, somewhat more responsive to taxane-based chemotherapy and are not ideal candidates for EGFR targeted therapy.
+However, erstwhile mucinous bronchioloalveolar carcinomas are more frequently K ras mutation-positive (reported at 75%) with low expression of EGFR mutation.
+Therefore, they are somewhat more responsive to taxane-based chemotherapy and are not ideal candidates for EGFR targeted therapy.